jalya001/Rudimentary-x86-OS/README.md

 | CLI-based                   | - | The only inteface is a command-line / shell. |

 # 1 How to use
-We recommend using it with an emulator.

-If you are booting from a USB, the image has to be "burned" onto it.
+In terms of physical hardware, it is today only legacy machines that are capable of running this, which you are unlikely to have lying around.
+So we heavily recommend emulating the hardware instead.

+## 1.1 Hardware Requirements
+The CPU needs to be x86 32-bit, obviously

 Disk needs to have an ATA interface.
 Many modern disks lack it, so you probably need an emulation layer.

-With Bochs, use an image as a disk rather than USB?
+does not support usb keyboard

+## 1.2 Compilation
 explain the makefile we provide

-does not support usb keyboard?

 Note we compile using GCC.
 We are using AT&T syntax for assembly which is default for GAS.

 Have to compile without thunking so we can control where code is

+## 1.3 From Emulator
+Instuctions on how to set up Bochs for this

+With Bochs, use an image as a disk rather than USB?

 We have provided a bochsrc configuration.
 To use it, it needs to be placed wherever bochs looks for it.

+## 1.4 From USB
+There is no installer to this OS, and it is very difficult to manually transplant an OS into a machine, so we only detail the much simpler booting from a USB device.
+This however, has the adverse effect of all disk actions having to inefficiently pass through the USB device

+The the image has to be "burned" onto the USB.

+You select the USB as the device to boot from in your machine's bootloader.

 # 2 Design Overview
 | Section |